|

 communication and jack-of-all-trades competence.

-Every day we feel so fortunate to have achieved this balance of
+Every day we feel so fortunate to have

 work/home/family/fun.
 Amy says ‘how lucky we are’ and Marc says